ChainMovers/suibase/docs/src/how-to/devnet-testnet.md

 ```shell
 $ devnet start
 ```
-The first time may take longer because of Sui binaries installation.
+The first time may take longer because of binaries installation.

 You do not call ```sui``` directly anymore, instead call ```dsui```: